Types of Magnesium; Benefits and Uses

 1. Magnesium Citrate

-Magnesium citrate serves various purposes, and this form is magnesium bound to citric acid.
-Its primary use is widely employed for being a laxative, effective in the relief of constipation.
+Magnesium citrate serves various purposes; this form is magnesium bound to citric acid.
+Its primary use is widely employed as a laxative and is effective in the relief of constipation.
 Additionally, it is often recommended as a remedy for managing heartburn and acid indigestion.
 This is one of the most widely popular forms of magnesium, most likely because it is inexpensive and easily absorbed.
 Since it is easily absorbed it can help to raise magnesium levels in the body, great for magnesium deficiency.
 The benefits of magnesium citrate extend to supporting bowel regularity, aiding in the alleviation of constipation, and potentially enhancing the absorption of essential minerals like calcium.
 It is a great choice for individuals with rectal or colon issues but is not recommended for folks who have loose bowel movements.

 Main Uses: